TrofimovMishka/Learning/README.md

-# Lesson
+# Learing
-Repository set for git lessons
+Repository for learning content